swiftlang/swift-org-website/documentation/articles/wrapping-c-cpp-library-in-swift.md

 * `SQLite3_VERSION` — The version of sqlite3 found
 * `SQLite3_FOUND` — Used to tell `find_package` that SQLite was found.
 Note that if we did not mark it as a `REQUIRED` package, we could later check this variable to see if it was found, and fall back on `ExternalProject` to build it separately if it was not.

 CMake will also define the `SQLite::SQLite3` build target, which we will use later to make it easier to propagate dependency and search location information through our build graph.
-Documentation on the SQLite3 package is available here: [https://cmake.org/cmake/help/v3.27/module/FindSQLite3.html](https://cmake.org/cmake/help/v3.27/module/FindSQLite3.html)
+Documentation on the SQLite3 package is available here: [FindSQLite3](https://cmake.org/cmake/help/latest/module/FindSQLite3.html).

 ### Importing SQLite into Swift

 Swift can't import header files directly.
 Some tools like SwiftPM and Xcode can sometimes generate a modulemap for a bridging header, but others, like CMake, do not.
 Manually writing modulemaps can give you a bit more control over how a C library is imported into Swift.
-Details on how to write a module map file are available at [https://clang.llvm.org/docs/Modules.html#module-map-language](https://clang.llvm.org/docs/Modules.html#module-map-language).
+Details on how to write a module map file are available on the [Module Map Language](https://clang.llvm.org/docs/Modules.html#module-map-language) specification.

 For our example, we only need to expose the `sqlite3.h` header file to Swift.